Chewy Maple Cookies

 Total Time 1 hour 20 minutes

 This is the perfect Cookie Recipe to add to your holiday baking list.
 The soft texture and warm maple flavor make them instant classics.
-For more Christmas cookies try Gingerbread Cookies and Chewy Sugar Cookies.
+For more Christmas cookies, try Gingerbread Cookies and Chewy Sugar Cookies.

-Chewy Maple Cookies in stack
+Sabrina’s Chewy Maple Cookies Recipe

 This soft, fluffy cookie recipe gets its rich maple flavor from real maple syrup and maple extract.
-The combination of the maple and the brown sugar gives the cookies a dark caramelized, sweet flavor that’s wonderfully comforting.
+The combination of the maple and the brown sugar gives the cookies a dark, caramelized, sweet flavor that’s wonderfully comforting.
 They’re the perfect recipe for the holidays or any time during the winter months.

 If you’re hosting a holiday party, you can put them out with traditional Christmas treats like Butter Cookies, Chocolate Crinkle Cookies, and Candied Shortbread Cookies.
 Just be prepared for the Maple Cookies to go fast because once your guests take a bite of these melt-in-your-mouth cookies, they’re sure to want more!